The Half Dark Promise

 by Malon Edwards

 The first thing Bobby Brightsmith told me when I moved to the South Side of Chicago from La Petite Haïti with Manmi was to run like a scalded dog if I ever saw zonbi la in the half dark on the way home from school.

 See, when Bobby was eight years old, a little girl and a little boy were snatched from the half dark not far from home.
 They were never seen again.
 Bobby said because of that little girl and that little boy, timoun yo in Chicago now walk home from school in groups, in the half dark just before nightfall.
 The half dark comes fast this time of year.

 About the Author

 Malon Edwards was born and raised on the South Side of Chicago, but now lives in the Greater Toronto Area, where he was lured by his beautiful Canadian wife.
 Many of his short stories are set in an alternate Chicago and feature people of color.
-Currently, he serves as Managing Director and Grants Administrator for the Speculative Literature Foundation, which provides a number of grants for writers of speculative literature.
+Malon serves as Grants Administrator for the Speculative Literature Foundation, which provides a number of grants for writers of speculative literature.

 About the Narrator